microsoft/microsoft-ui-xaml/docs/roadmap.md

 [Stable release channel for the Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/stable-channel)

-There's also a preview version of WinUI 3 available that includes experimental features.
+There's also a version of WinUI 3 available that includes experimental features.
 You can read more about the Windows App SDK Preview at the following documentation.
 Note that preview releases have limitations and known issues, so they are not equipped for production apps.

 [Experimental release channel for the Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/experimental-channel).